eintrittfrei/SEI56-Project-3/README.md

 * It was very useful to work on a project in a larger group of four people.
 * It showed the importance of planning and good communication is.
-* Especially styling, it would have been better to plan ahead in more detail.
+* It would have been better to plan ahead in more detail, especially with the styling.

 ## Future Improvements
 * The ratings currently have to be typed in as a number.
 It would be good to add a simple icon from 1-5 that can be clicked.